-In 2008, Entergy completed a $30 million upgrade to its alert notification system.
-There are two primary components that will help alert the public of an emergency: 1) there are 172 sirens that will sound within the 10-mile emergency planning zone (EPZ) which serves as an outdoor alert, and 2) there is a reverse dial system-CodeRED-which will notify residents via phone.
+In 2008, Entergy completed a $30 million upgrade to its Alert Notification System (ANS).
+There are two primary components that help alert the public to an emergency:

 New sirens audio.

-Both methods of notification are to prompt residents and businesses in the EPZ to tune into one of the Emergency Alert System (EAS) stations (local TV and radio) to receive information and instructions related to the emergency.
+Both methods of notification are to alert residents and businesses in the EPZ to tune into one of the Emergency Alert System (EAS) stations (local radio and TV) to receive information and instructions related to the emergency.

-The sirens are an outdoor alert mechanism to make residents within the 10 mile emergency planning zone (EPZ) that they need to tune into one of the emergency alert system (EAS) radio and television stations for important information.
+The sirens are an outdoor alert system to make residents within the 10-mile Emergency Planning Zone (EPZ) aware that they need to tune into one of the Emergency Alert System (EAS) radio and/or television stations for important information.

-One of the many benefits of our siren system is the ability to test and monitor the performance of each siren, and the communications to them, in a manner that is virtually inaudible to residents—it’s called silent testing.
-During a silent test, the public may hear the new sirens make a popping sound followed by a high-pitched tone, similar to turning on a speaker.
+One of the many benefits of the new siren system is the ability to test and monitor the performance of each siren, and the communications link to them, in a manner that is virtually inaudible to residents—it’s called silent testing.
+During a silent test, the public may hear the sirens make a popping sound followed by a high-pitched tone, similar to turning on a speaker.